 So, it is highly advised to save your work periodically.
-All you need to is select Ctrl+S and your work is saved from any crisis.
+All you need to do is select Ctrl+S and your work is saved from any crisis.

 Every freelance content writer must learn to use MS Words thoroughly.
 MS Word is not a simple writing tool; it has been designed to enhance one’s writing experience.
 Therefore, you should remember the aforementioned tips and put them to practical use whenever necessary.